Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

     from QSPI Flash](#booting-linux-from-qspi-flash) or [Booting Linux
     from the SD Card](#booting-linux-from-the-sd-card), as appropriate
     to your design.

+### (Optional) Program QSPI Flash with the Boot Image Using JTAG

+This is an alternative way for programming QSPI Flash with the Flash Programming Tool.
+You can program QSPI Flash using JTAG and u-boot.
+This method provides more control to user becuase u-boot is programmable.
+For example, you can extend this method to use Ethernet, rather than JTAG, to send BOOT.bin to the ZC702 DDR memory so that the program process can be faster.
+Here are the basic steps using JTAG.

+1. Power on the ZC702 Board.

+2. If a serial terminal is not already open, connect the serial terminal with the baud rate set to 115200.

+    ***Note*:** This is the baud rate that the UART is programmed to on Zynq devices.

+3. Select **Xilinx → XSCT Console** to open the XSCT tool.

+4. From the XSCT prompt, do the following:

+    - Run `connect` to connect with the PS section.

+    - Run `targets` to get the list of target processors.

+    - Run `ta 2` to select the processor CPU1.

+    - Run `dow fsbl.elf` to download the FSBL image.

+    - Run `con` and then run `stop` to use FSBL to initialize the ZYNQ-7000 device.

+    - Run `dow u-boot.elf` to download the Linux U-Boot.

+    - Run `dow -data BOOT.bin 0x08000000` to download the Linux bootable image to the target memory at location 0x08000000.

+        You just downloaded the binary executable to DDR memory.
+You can download the binary executable to any address in DDR memory.

+    - Type `con` to start execution of U-Boot.
+U-Boot begins booting.
+On the serial terminal, the autoboot countdown message appears:

+        ``Hit any key to stop autoboot: 3``

+5. Press **Enter**.
+Automatic booting from U-Boot stops and the U-Boot command prompt appears on the serial terminal.

+6. Do the following steps to use U-Boot to program the bootable image to QSPI Flash in the serial console:

+    -  At the prompt, run `sf probe 0 0 0` to select the QSPI Flash.

+    - Run `sf erase 0 0x01000000` to erase the Flash data.This command completely erases 16 MB of on-board QSPI Flash memory.

+    - Run `sf write 0x08000000 0 0xffffff` to write the boot image on the QSPI Flash.

+    Note that you already copied the bootable image at DDR location 0x08000000.
+This command copied the data, of the size equivalent to the bootable image size, from DDR to QSPI location 0x0.

+    For this example, because you have 16 MB of Flash memory, you copied 16 MB of data.
+You can change the argument to adjust the bootable image size.

+7. Power off the board and follow the booting steps described in the following section.

 ### Booting Linux from QSPI Flash